 To become an innovative and resilient clean water enterprise revolutionizing the recovery of valuable resources for water and environmental sustainability.

-Our mission is to operate and maintain the Fond du Lac Regional Wastewater Treatment & Resource Recovery Facility in a cost effective manner, producing effluent water that achieves permit requirements and to recover valuable resources such as energy, biosolids and nutrients to be used in an environmentally beneficial manner.
+Our mission is to operate and maintain the Fond du Lac Regional Wastewater Treatment & Resource Recovery Facility in a cost-effective manner, producing effluent water that achieves permit requirements and recovering valuable resources such as energy, biosolids, and nutrients to be used in an environmentally beneficial manner.

 Responsiveness: We will provide collection and wastewater services that are timely and serve the needs of our customers and communities all day, every day.

 Safety: We will work safely and protect ourselves and others before all other priorities.

 Strategic Thinking: We commit to implementing projects, programs, and processes that promote sustainability and meet the needs and challenges of our wastewater and resource recovery facility.

 Environmental Responsibility: We will manage water as a limited but renewable natural resource in accordance with regulatory requirements and through coordination, participation, and education with other stakeholder organizations.

 Teamwork: We will promote communication, unity, and cooperation among staff, as well as with our customers and stakeholders, in order to meet the common purpose of achieving the mission, vision, and work of the department.

 Integrity: We will act in an honest, ethical, professional, and respectful manner with each other and our customers, take personal responsibility, and be accountable for achieving results.